csosborn/promises_talk/README.md

+# Promises

 ## Problems with basic Node.js
+* Node.js and its built-in modules amount to a surprisingly bare-metal system.
+It's fast, flexible, and quite unconstrained, but certain language niceties that you might expect are effectively absent.
 	* Normal exception handling is nearly useless because Node decomposes the call stack, violating the assumption of locality on which the exception pattern rests.
-Throwing code has no reason to expect that there is an enclosing scope ready to make sense of the exception, so only poorly-behaved code throws.
+Throwing code should not assume that there is an enclosing scope ready to make sense of the exception, so only poorly-behaved code throws.
 Conversely, writing paranoid calling code requires both wrapping the call in try..catch and handling its explicit err callback argument.
 	* Standard node.js code rarely makes use of function return values, because the actual results of functions are not available in time to be returned.
 It ignores a valuable language feature with a rich history, and makes functional programming awkward.
 This comes just as the power of functional programming is being rediscovered as a useful approach to scale and concurrency problems (Clojure, Haskell, etc).
+* Node lacks built-in mechanisms to manage calls to multiple asynchronous functions, either serial or parallel.
+Libraries like async.js are one response to this need.
+Promises are another.

 ## Promises
 * Promise chaining restores the power of exception handling.
 If an exception is thrown within a promise listener, it is converted into a rejection, which propagates down the chain until a rejection listener handles it.